Alluxio/alluxio/docs/Configuring-Tachyon-with-HDFS.md

 ```

 After this succeeds, you can visit [HDFS webUI](http://localhost:50070) to verify the files and
-directories created by Tachyon.
+directories created by Tachyon exist.
 For this test, you should see a file named:
 `/tachyon/data/default_tests_files/BasicFile_CACHE_THROUGH`

 To stop Tachyon, you can run: